My word for 2021 and 2022

 Connect with my family, friends and community more often and meaningfully

-Retreat in the mountains at least once this year
+Retreat in the mountains at least once

 Envision my dream home, garden, work space and retreat centre.